NIDDK Frequently Asked Questions

 Health Information

-The NIDDK does not diagnose or provide specific medical advice.
-A doctor who has examined you and knows your medical history is the best person to answer your medical questions.
+NIDDK cannot provide medical advice or diagnoses.
+A doctor or another health care professional who has examined you and knows your medical history is the best person to answer your medical questions.

-The NIDDK offers general information on various health topics.
+NIDDK offers general information on various health topics.
 To review available topics, visit our Health Information landing page.
-If we don’t cover the topic you are looking for, the NIH Health Information may be of use.
+If we don’t cover the topic you are looking for, the NIH's Health Information may be of use.

-The NIDDK cannot provide referrals and does not rank physicians or hospitals.
-You may want to ask your doctor for a referral to a specialist or recommendation on the best place to go for treatment.
+NIDDK is unable to provide referrals and does not rank physicians or hospitals.
+You may want to ask your doctor for a referral to a specialist or recommendation of the best place to go for treatment.
 You also can contact a local medical society or organization for a listing of specialists in your area.

 For clinical standards and treatment guidelines, search the National Guideline Clearinghouse, a public resource for evidence-based clinical practice guidelines.